syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ![End with image](images/ComboBox-Filtering-Options/ends-with.png)

-#### Filtering words that end with input text - case sensitive
+### Filtering Words that Contain Input Text

-Displays all the matches that ends with the typed characters in control.
-This strategy is case sensitive.
+Displays all matches that contain the typed characters in control.
+This strategy is case-insensitive.

 {% tabs %}